confluentinc/cp-docker-images/docs/development.rst

 Building the Images
 ~~~~~~~~~~~~~~~~~~~

-To get started, you can build all the CP images as follows:
+To get started, you can build all the Confluent Platform images as follows:

   .. sourcecode:: bash